maltheism/pyCatz/README.md

-# pycat - iEEG to BIDS Converter Wizard
+# pyCat - iEEG to BIDS Converter Wizard

-pycat is a GUI interface for iEEG to BIDS conversion for LORIS (Longitudinal Online Research and Imaging System).
+pyCat is a GUI interface for iEEG to BIDS conversion for LORIS (Longitudinal Online Research and Imaging System).

 ## Installation